markmoxon/elite-over-econet/2-assembled-output/README.txt

 2. Create a $.EliteGame.D directory on
 the server and copy all the files from
-DFS directory D (on side 2) to there
+DFS directory D (on drive 2) to there

 3. Create an EliteCmdrs directory in the top level of the main directory for each user who wants to play Elite, and copy all the files from DFS directory
-C to there
+C (on drive 2) to there

-4. If you want all users to be able to play Elite, copy all the files from DFS directory L into $.Library and
+4. If you want all users to be able to play Elite, copy all the files from DFS directory L (on drive 2) into $.Library and $.Library1 and ensure all users have their library set accordingly

-$.Library1 and ensure all users have their library set accordingly
+If you want to restrict it to specific users, copy all the files from DFS directory L (on drive 2) into the

-If you want to restrict it to specific users, copy all the files from DFS directory L into the EliteCmdrs folder that you created in the users' main directories
+EliteCmdrs folder that you created in the users' main directories

 5. Users can then play Elite by typing: